-Prior to the Offerings, certain existing stockholders of the Company (the "Selling Stockholders") intend to contribute to the Company an aggregate of up to 1,605,000 of the outstanding shares of the Company's Class A Common Stock on the date of such contribution.
+Prior to the Offerings, certain existing stockholders of the Company (the "Selling Stockholders") intend to contribute to the Company an aggregate of up to 4% of the outstanding shares of the Company's Common Stock on the date of such contribution.
 The Company intends to grant to NSI options to purchase such shares of Common Stock, and NSI intends to assign these options (the "Distributor Options") to qualifying distributors of NSI in connection with the Offerings.
-The Distributor Options will vest subject to certain conditions related to distributor performance on December 31, 1997.
-The Company will record distributor incentive expense for the Distributor Options, calculated in accordance with SFAS 123.
+The Distributor Options will be subject to certain conditions related to distributor performance and will vest on December 31, 1997.
+The Company will record distributor incentive expense for the Distributor Options.

-In addition, prior to the Offerings, the Selling Stockholders will contribute to NSI and other members of the Nu Skin Group, shares equal to an aggregate of up to 1,250,000 of the outstanding shares of the Company's Class A Common Stock on the date of such contribution for issuance to employees of NSI and employees of other members of the Nu Skin Group as part of an employee equity incentive plan.
+In addition, prior to the Offerings, the Selling Stockholders will contribute to NSI and other members of the Nu Skin Group, shares equal to an aggregate of up to 1.25% of the outstanding shares of the Company's common stock on the date of such contribution for issuance to employees of NSI and employees of other members of the Nu Skin Group as part of an employee equity incentive plan.
 Equity incentives granted or awarded under this plan will vest over the four year period following the grant or award date.
 Compensation expense related to equity incentives granted to employees of NSI and other members of the Nu Skin Group will be recorded by the entity that benefits from the employee's services.

-In addition, in January 1994, NSI agreed to grant one of the Company's executives an option to purchase 267,500 of the Company's Class A Common Stock, to become exercisable upon the Reorganization.
+In addition, in January 1994, NSI agreed to grant one of the Company's executives an option to purchase 1/3 of one percent of the Company's common stock, to become exercisable upon the Reorganization.
 The exercise price of this option was set at the estimated fair market value of this equity interest in January 1994.

-UNAUDITED PRO FORMA CONSOLIDATED BALANCE SHEET AS OF SEPTEMBER 30, 1996 (IN THOUSANDS, EXCEPT SHARE AMOUNTS)
+UNAUDITED PRO FORMA CONSOLIDATED BALANCE SHEET AS OF JUNE 30, 1996

+(IN THOUSANDS, EXCEPT SHARE AMOUNTS)